UTSA-CS-3443/LifeSync/README.md

 - **Comprehensive View:** View all your past activities by selecting a day from a given month.

 ## Contributors
-- Koa Nguyen
+- Khoa Nguyen - backend coder
-- Joshua Aaron
+- Joshua Aaron - backend coder
-- Dylan Fernandez
+- Dylan Fernandez - layout designer
-- Brandon Barnes
+- Brandon Barnes - tester and documentor

 ## Instructions for Running the Application